 This is not a conventional path.
 So we have no idea to guess it right if we were not there.
 How can we know the location of PFILE in the last startup?

 It seems to be a dead end.
 But wait … Not really!
 We can check the alert log or trace log to search for the very last startup record.
-The alert or trace log is usually at background_dump_dest (before 11g) or diagnostic_dest (for 11g onward).
 This is the most accurate way to check the location of PFILE.
+If you don’t know where to find your alert log, you may check this post: Where is the alert log.

 If your database is running but no SPFILE is found, you can create the file from the run-time configuration of current instance.